Data protection declaration

 If GIM mbH processes personal data in order to conduct direct advertising, the person concerned has the right to object at any time to the processing of the personal data for the purpose of such advertising.
 This also applies to profiling insofar as it is connected with such direct advertising.
 If the data subject objects to GIM mbH processing for direct advertising purposes, GIM mbH will no longer process the personal data for these purposes.

 Furthermore, the data subject has the right to object to the processing of personal data concerning him/her which is carried out at GIM mbH for scientific or historical research purposes or for statistical purposes pursuant to Art.
 89 para.
-1 DS-GMO for reasons arising from his or her particular situation, unless such processing is necessary to fulfil a task in the public interest.
+1 GDPR for reasons arising from his or her particular situation, unless such processing is necessary to fulfil a task in the public interest.

 To exercise the right of objection, the person concerned may directly contact any GIM mbH employee or another employee.
 The data subject shall also be free to exercise his right of opposition in relation to the use of information society services by means of automated procedures using technical specifications, notwithstanding Directive 2002/58/EC.